 Social Ink takes the W3’s recommendations for accessibility very seriously for many reasons.
 Primarily, we find that accessibility works for users with disability and without.
 That is, developing for browsers with disabilities allows us to develop enduring code that works well across various platforms (from mobile Android and iPhone to Unix) and audiences, including older users and/or users in countries without the never ending stream of high-ending computers we rely on so frequently in the United States.

 We also follow the Americans for Disability Act (ADA) Section 508, or Electronic and Information Technology Accessibility Standards, guidelines.
 While legally, section 508 applies to federal websites (and certain state and local organs) we find that the recommendations, encouraging maximum access to people with the widest possible divergence of technology, should be implemented outside goverment as much as possible.
 These guidelines make the world wide web better for everybody and ensure a robust future for open access.

-Our lead developer, Yoni Reinberg, even worked with the Trace Research Center at the University of Wisconsin working on web accessibility for vision-impaired users, such as the translation of maps to document readers.
-He even helped coauthor a document that was later delivered to the W3.
-Our institutional links aren’t just historical; many of our nonprofit clients rely on government granting that requires accessibility to be a priority in the development process.
+Our lead developer, Yoni Reinberg, worked with the Trace Research Center at the University of Wisconsin working on web accessibility for vision-impaired users, such as the translation of maps to document readers.
+There, he helped coauthor a document that was later delivered to the W3.
+Our institutional links are both historical and current: many of our nonprofit clients rely on government granting that requires accessibility to be a priority in the development process.
 Social Ink keeps up on changing standards and you can rest assured that we’ll be implementing them in all websites we deliver to you.